How did it come to this?! Appalling Liverpool's slide into mid-table obscurity far from over | Goal.com

 Football without fans is nothing, and so is football without fun.

 There is certainly no enjoyment to be found at Liverpool right now.
-Their joyless campaign limps on, reaching a new low at Anfield on Sunday as they slid to yet another defeat, this time at the hands of Fulham.
+Their joyless campaign limps on, reaching a new low at Anfield on Sunday as they slid to yet another defeat, this time at the hands of relegaton-threatened Fulham.
+There really is no such thing as a home banker these days.

 Appalling.
 There really is no other word for it.